-All motions, including Ex Parte Applications for Orders in a case where there has not been an appointment of a hearing panel and presiding judge thereof, shall be presented to the Presiding Judge of the Appellate Division.
+All motions, including ex parte applications for orders in a case where there has not been an appointment of a hearing panel and presiding judge thereof, shall be presented to the presiding judge of the Appellate Division.
 In cases where a panel designation has been made, they shall be presented to the presiding judge of the panel.
-Any such presiding judge may act on routine matters, or may schedule a motion for hearing before the panel at his or her discretion.
+Any such presiding judge may act on routine matters or may schedule a motion for hearing before the panel at their discretion.